 For impact comparison purposes, the current commercial zoning, C-1 Commercial, allows for uses such as a grocery store.
-There was a site plan submitted for a Lidl Grocery store submitted to Albemarle County in 2017 (SDP201700007).
-Per the table below the proposed development under this rezoning will generate less than 1 third as many trips as that by right development would have generated.
+A site plan for a Lidl Grocery store was submitted to Albemarle County in 2017 (SDP201700007).
+Per the table below the proposed development under this requested rezoning would generate less than one third as many trips as that by right development would have generated.
 Thus, the added traffic will be much less than the uses allowed by right.